kitproj/kit/README.md

 ```
 ### Noop

-If `image` field is omitted and `command` is omitted, the task does nothing, running forever.
+If `image` field is omitted and `command` is omitted, the task does nothing.
+This is used if you want to start several tasks, and conventionally you'd name the task `up`.

 ### Auto Rebuild and Restart